toolblaster/DailyCalc.org/Promt.md

 Contrast: The .compact-input class handles contrast automatically.
 Do not override text colors with lighter shades.

+Heading Hierarchy (CRITICAL):

+The Layout Engine automatically injects the main Page Title as <h1>.

+Therefore, ALL headings inside your HTML (tool-slot or seo-slot) MUST start at <h2>.

+Use <h3> only as a direct subsection of an <h2>.

+NEVER skip levels (e.g., jumping from H1 -> H3 causes PageSpeed/Accessibility errors).

 Initialisation: At the bottom, call CalculatorLayout.render() with the correct title and category.

 Imports: Include the standard DailyCalc JS/CSS imports (Tailwind CDN, FontAwesome, global.css, global.js, common-layout.js).